ludocode/onramp/docs/virtual-machine.md

 The Onramp Virtual Machine is a simple virtual machine designed for portable bootstrapping.

-This document specifies an incomplete in-development version of the virtual machine (tentatively version 4.0.)
+This document specifies version 4.0 of the virtual machine.
+Previous versions are available under [Version History](#version-history).

 For a description of implementations, see [Onramp Virtual Machine Implementations](../platform/vm).